vr-malaadin/CodeSavvy/README.md

 - `activeTab`: To access the active tab's DOM and perform actions.
 - `scripting`: To inject scripts into the active tab.
 - `browsingData`: To clear cache.
+- `contextMenus`: To create context menu items for text actions.
+- `storage`: To store extension settings and preferences.
+- `tabs`: To interact with browser tabs.

 ---